Abdoo50/Credit-Risk-and-Loan-Status-Prediction/README.md

 Typical application areas in the consumer market include: credit cards, auto loans, home mortgages, home equity loans, mail catalog orders, and a wide variety of personal loan products.

+## Features
+- Analysis of financial data related to loan applications.
+- Data preprocessing and feature engineering techniques.
+- Implementation of machine learning models for classification.
+- Evaluation of model performance using metrics such as accuracy, precision, and recall.

+## Dataset
+The dataset used in this project includes various financial attributes such as age, education, employment history, income, debt, credit history, and loan default status.

 The dataset contains the following columns: